slowpy/Linux-programming/driver_proc_rw/README.md

-#Small Template Sample code
+#Driver /proc read/write Sample code
-This is a sample to demo how to bulid app, library and driver by Makefile.
+This sample demo how to implement /proc read/write function in the driver.

 # How to setup build code environment
 1. install build code tools